 Benefits for Veterans

 If you are a veteran who served on continuous active duty for 181 days or more after January 31, 1955, you may be eligible for educational benefits under the Montgomery G.I.
 Bill.
 If you are the dependent of a veteran who died or is permanently disabled as a result of service in the armed forces, you may also be eligible for educational benefits.
 Contact your local Department of Veterans Affairs office for details.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by the VA is available at the official U.S. government website at www.benefits.va.gov/gibill.

 Yellow Ribbon Program

 Through this program, a partnership between the federal government and Drexel, the University matches the government's contribution to the cost of an education, allowing eligible veterans to attend Drexel with no out-of-pocket expenses.
-To determine eligibility, visit www.gibill.va.gov.
-For more information about Drexel's participation in the program, visit our Yellow Ribbon page.
+To determine eligibility, visit www.benefits.va.gov/gibill.
+For more information about Drexel's participation in the program, visit the Office of Veteran Services' Yellow Ribbon page.

 Federal College Work-Study

 The Federal College Work-Study program at Drexel is designed to promote the part-time employment of students who have demonstrated financial need upon completion of the FAFSA.
 Employment under the Federal College Work-Study program is awarded as part of the financial aid package.
 The amount earned will not be applied to the student's tuition, but will be paid to the student through a paycheck.
 The availability of funds from this program is limited.

 Learn more about the Federal College Work-Study program.